ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 **Note**: Notice that the `fib_loop` function has three parameters `m n i` but when defining `fib` only two arguments were passed `0 1`, using partial application.

-## Function with Multiple Arguments
+## Functions with Multiple Arguments

 ### Defining Functions with Multiple Arguments